nusco/narjillos/backlog.md

     Track historical data in experiment for offline analysis in a spreadsheet.

+* Start Lab utility with deep stack
+  Otherwise it overflows when exporting huge phylogenetic trees.
+I tried to do this in Gradle, but I failed (it works in Eclipse)
 * Measure evolution speed
   This seems to be hard.
 The mutation rate solutions seems useless.
 Any help from existing papers?